-17.2.
 PAF (Prior Attainment Funding)

 PAF is made available to secondary schools for year 7 students who have not made age related expected progress/development at the end of year six.
-This is allocated via the Local Authority.
 All young people with SEN who have not made age related attainment would be counted in this formula.
 However, this allocation is retrospective. i.e. the amount given to schools is based on the pupils who did not make expected progress in the previous year.
 Generally, as secondary schools cover a significant catchment the number of pupils who do not make expected progress is broadly similar year on year and thus the funding is similar.